Health Psychology PhD

 - Teaching and training.

-In your first year you’ll complete four compulsory training courses covering quantitative and qualitative research methods, professional academic skills, and teaching and training.
-You’ll also familiarise yourself with relevant literature, create a research plan, develop your methodological and analytic skills, and complete your first study.
+In your first year you will focus on the design of your PhD and complete four compulsory training courses covering quantitative and qualitative research methods, professional academic skills, and teaching and training.
+You will also familiarise yourself with relevant literature, create a research plan, develop your methodological and analytic skills, and complete your first study.

-Throughout your studies, you’ll gain a solid grounding in research methods and improve your communication skills to effectively convey your findings.
-You’ll collect and analyse data, complete a detailed literature review and then write up your PhD thesis.
-Depending on your research project, data collection can take place in schools, hospitals, laboratories or online.
+You will develop research methods and improve your communication skills to effectively convey your findings.
+You will collect and analyse data, complete a detailed literature review and then write up your PhD thesis.
+Depending on your research area, data collection can take place in schools, hospitals, laboratories or online.

 Our current students are researching topics including: